 Sonora gives you the opportunity to play in the snow AND get a bit of culture.
 Stroll down historic Washington Street for a glimpse of the past.
-Shops, restaurants and inns are tucked inside well-kept 19th and 20th Century buildings for hours of exploring and entertainment.
+Shops, restaurants, and inns are tucked inside well-kept 19th and 20th century buildings, filled with hours of exploring and entertainment.
 Be sure to stop by Legends to grab a Sarsaparilla float in a grand 1850’s saloon.

 Trying to get away from the crowds?
 Highway 395 hugging the Eastern Sierra mountain range is home to some of the most beautiful and least visited areas in the country.
 Backed by the jagged spires of the Sawtooth range, spend the day soaking in one of the many open-air hot springs like the Travertine Hot Springs.

-Snow Play: Bridgeport marks the northern end of the mega-sized peaks with 14,000-foot summits that drop down 8,000 vertical feet to Bridgeport.
-If you have some backcountry experience or would like a guided trip High Sierra Snowcat & Yurt offers snowcat transportation to an 8-person yurt deep into the heart of these peaks.
+Snow Play: Bridgeport marks the northern end of the mega-sized peaks with 14,000-foot summits that drop down 8,000 vertical feet.
+If you have backcountry experience or would like a guided trip, High Sierra Snowcat & Yurt offers snowcat transportation to an 8-person yurt deep into the heart of these peaks.

 For those couples looking for adventure on their romantic foray, Bishop is your place.
 A true gateway for outdoor escapades, you’re only a few miles from a multitude of amazing recreational activities.
-This includes sports like rock climbing, backcountry skiing or even snowmobiling all in the same vacation.
-Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cotton-wood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.
+This includes rock climbing, backcountry skiing, or even snowmobiling all in the same vacation.
+Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cottonwood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.

-Snow Play: Head east into the White Mountains, strap on your snowshoes or cross-country skis and venture into the ancient Bristlecone forest.
+Snow Play: Head east into the White Mountains, strap on your snowshoes or cross-country skis, and venture into the Ancient Bristlecone forest.
 Containing the oldest recorded living things on earth, these gnarled, twisted trees will make you appreciate the sweet moments in life.
-If you feel like heading west into the Sierra, you’ll find world-class backcountry skiing, and world-class downhill skiing at Mammoth Mountain less than an hour away.
+If you feel like heading west into the Sierra, you’ll find both world-class backcountry and downhill skiing at Mammoth Mountain less than an hour away.

-As you can see, with so many getaway ideas to explore, the California High Sierra should be on your bucket list for a romantic escape you won’t forget.
+With so many romantic winter getaways in California High Sierra, these should be on your bucket list for a romantic escape you won’t forget.